 Although debate on this website is open to contributions from any receiver, the debate itself deserves to be respected.
 This website regards it as its duty to protect its debates from any kind of debasement.

 Proportional commitment: Participation requires proportional commitment.
 The commitment is proportional if all debaters commit a similar amount of time, energy, length and respect of others to their contributions.
-It is not proportional when e.g. a debater spends one month to compose a lengthy and courteous contribution, and another spends five minutes to write the summary words: “What you wrote is just a load of rubbish.”
-It would be wrong to accept this as proportional commitment.
+It is not proportional when e.g. a debater spends one month to compose a lengthy and courteous contribution, and another spends five minutes to write a few offensive the summary words.

-If you accept these rules, send your intervention (preferably as a PDF document) to:
+If you accept the above rules, send your intervention (preferably as a PDF document) to: firstname.lastname@example.org